 The United Kingdom left the EU on 31 January 2020.
 British citizens are no longer EU or EEA citizens.

-Upon withdrawal, it was agreed to have a transitional period until 31 December 2020, with the possibility of extension.
-During this period, the United Kingdom will be treated as a member of the EU.
-A similar agreement was made between the United Kingdom and the EEA countries and Switzerland, which ensured that the transitional arrangement also applies to Norway.
+Upon withdrawal, a transitional period until 31 December 2020 was agreed upon, with the possibility of an extension.
+During this period, the United Kingdom was treated as a member of the EU.
+A similar agreement was made between the United Kingdom and the EEA countries and Switzerland, ensuring that the transitional arrangement also applied to Norway.

 British citizens and their family members who had a right of residence before the transition period expired are still entitled to reside and work in Norway.
 They have had the opportunity to apply for a Brexit permit.
 The application deadline was 31 December 2021.

 From 1 January 2022, all British citizens and their family members who want to settle in Norway must apply for a permit through ordinary regulations.

 Yes, if you have submitted the application digitally and received a receipt for it, you can continue to stay in Norway until the application has been processed.

 If you have not booked an appointment yet, please book an appointment when the police tell you to do so.
 If you already have an appointment with the police in 2022, you should attend the planned appointment.

 Unfortunately, many applicants have not received a response to their application yet.
 If you have not received an answer, you should wait for an answer.
 You can continue to be in Norway until you have received the decision for your application.

 Unfortunately, many people who have applied for a permit under the Brexit regulations have not yet received a response to their application.
 UDI has many applications waiting to be processed, and we do not know how long it will take before you receive an answer.
 Unfortunately, if you call us, we cannot give you more information regarding the waiting time than what you find here.